Ditching Grocery Delivery Packaging for Reusable Bags

 Considering How the Groceries Arrive

-The method of delivery for groceries is important to take into consideration because of the pace that online grocery shopping is growing.
+The method of delivery for groceries is important to take into consideration because the pace of online grocery shopping is growing.
 Single-use plastic bags, which are commonly used for home and business grocery deliveries, continue to have negative effects on our environment.
 Reusable options will be beneficial in this space moving forward.

-If a customer shops for groceries every other week, and they frequently leave the grocery store with 10-15 plastic bags, those numbers add up to a significant total over the course of a year.
+If a customer shops for groceries every other week, and frequently leaves the grocery store with 10-15 plastic bags, those numbers add up to a significant total over the course of a year.
 At a minimum, you would be responsible for 260 single-use plastic bags per year.
 This is similar to the experience of online shopping.
 Groceries can appear on your doorstep in single-use plastic bags or plastic foam containers for transportation.
 At this point, it isn’t the consumers’ decision.
 The responsibility of making eco-friendly decisions falls to the brand, but the benefits of switching to reusable for home deliveries outweigh the negatives.

 Here’s why.
-Brands will gain an opportunity to spread their message to customers by putting a reusable bag in their hand.
+Brands will gain an opportunity to spread their message to customers by putting a reusable bag in their hands.
 Any extra charge can be worked into the ordering process with ease.
 Single-use plastic bags being phased out will lead to a cleaner planet.
 Grocery shopping is a fact of life, and eliminating the reliance on plastic bags will go a long way.

 Shifting to Reusable Benefits Everyone Involved

 Doors are opened by making a shift to reusable bags for the grocery delivery process.
-They can be included in an exchange program, or additional promotional offerings that keep customers interested.
+They can be included in an exchange program or additional promotional offerings that keep customers interested.

 Your brand will gain more exposure with each use and provide value to the customer in their weekly routine.
-The options that we offer for customization are expansive, including a variety of full color options to choose from.
+The options that we offer for customization are expansive, including a variety of full-color options to choose from.
 Decide which message you are hoping to convey, and allow our products to do the rest of the work.